huaium/cockup/README.md

 ### Hook Structure

 Hooks support custom commands.

+By default, you will be prompted to confirm if your configuration file contains any hooks.
+Use the flag `--quiet` or `-q` to suppress it.

 If you want to run them within a specified shell, use commands like `bash -c` after ensuring your commands are safe.